BTGuard VPN Review 2019 - Keep This in Mind Before Buying

 If you are looking for a lightweight VPN that offers robust encryption and support for torrenting, BTGuard may be the right fit for you.

 However, due to very limited server locations, BTGuard is not a great choice for geo-spoofing.
 BTGuard’s connection speeds are also likely not fast enough for HD streaming, especially if you aren’t located near one of BTGuard’s servers.
+Why not check out our top picks for streaming instead?
+They're guaranteed to work anywhere you are, with reliably fast speeds.

 |Number of countries with servers||3|